nasa/fprime/cmake/docs/sdd.md

 ### 4.1 Deployment and Executable CMake Files

 These files are supplied by the the deployment or executable being built.
-This is typically supplied by the adaption project of F´.
+This is typically supplied by the adaptation project of F´.
 These files supply two critical functions.
 Primarily, this must supply an entry-point of the build system.
 It contains the standard CMake headers and an inclusion of the F´ CMake support file `FPrime.cmake` it should also include `FPrime-Code.cmake` to include the F´ core code.
 This ensures CMake is ready to run, and all the F´ setup is included.